wobkenh/simplematcomponents/projects/simplemattable/readme.md

 #### Sticky
 You can make the header of the table sticky using the `[sticky]` flag.
 The sticky header is turned off by default.
 If you want to stick the button column to the end of the table, use the `stickyButtons` option.

+#### Column Reordering / Drag and Drop
+To enable the user to reorder the columns by dragging and dropping the table headers, set the `columnDragAndDrop` flag of simplemattable to true.
+Default ist false.

 #### Editing
 If you want to enable adding/editing/deleting of elements in the table, have a look at [the section about edit-mode](#edit-mode).